cscart/docs/en/cscart_addons/addons/geolocation_by_maxmind/index.rst

 Setting up currencies
 =====================

-    With the IP Geolocation by MaxMind add-on, the store currency will be automatically set to the customer's currency depending on their country.
+    With the IP Geolocation add-on, the store currency will be automatically set to the customer's currency depending on their country.

     .. fancybox:: img/Maxmind_Selection_033.png
         :alt: setting customer's currency